-We provide a prehistory of type theory up to 1903 and its development between Russell and Whitehead's Principia Mathematica (1910-1912) and Church's simply typed $\lambda$ -calculus of 1940.
+We provide a prehistory of type theory up to 1903 and its development between Russell and Whitehead's Principia Mathematica (1910-1912) and Church's simply typed λ -calculus of 1940.
+We also show that the notion of function adopted in the λ -calculus and type theory is not satisfactory.